 In 2004, Mr Gorton received the Member of the Order of Australia (AM) for community service.

-Ms Crawshaw has held various government legal positions, including NSW Health’s Director Legal and General Counsel for 17 years.
+Adjunct Professor Crawshaw has held various government legal positions, including NSW Health’s Director Legal and General Counsel for 17 years.
 In 2007 Ms Crawshaw was appointed as a Deputy Director-General.
 In her most recent senior executive role as Deputy Secretary, Governance, Workforce and Corporate she had policy responsibility within NSW Health for corporate governance, workforce, industrial relations, business reform, asset management and procurement, strategic communications, ministerial and executive services and legal and regulatory services.
-Ms Crawshaw left NSW Health in June 2017.
-She is a tutor in the Safety and Quality of Health Care course for masters students in the School of Public Health, University of Sydney.
+Adjunct Professor Crawshaw left NSW Health in June 2017.
+She is appointed as an adjunct professor with the University of Sydney Medical School and acts as an on-line moderator in the Safety and Quality of Health Care course for masters students in the University’s School of Public Health.

 Mr Smith is reappointed to the Agency Management Committee in March 2016, with a three year term of appointment, as a member with expertise in health, business and administration.
 He was first appointed in September 2012.

 Mr Smith is an experienced senior health official with a strong track record in delivering the full range of integrated health care services – acute care in hospitals, acute psychiatric mental health, community mental health, public health, community and allied health and aged care.
 He has held many senior executive leadership roles in rural Western Australia including the Pilbara, Kimberley, South West and Great Southern Regions.